-Still thinking of what to get for yourself or that travel addict in your family for Christmas?
-Think no further.
-Here is a list of 10 extremely useful travel inventions that every traveler must have in 2020.
+In any case, let’s not give up hope.
+If you haven’t got anything for yourself or that travel addict in your family for Christmas, think no further.
+Here is a list of 10 extremely useful travel inventions that every traveler must have, whether they are traveling overseas or rediscovering their own neighborhood.

 1. Microfiber Towel